 - "40 of the Best Websites of Non-Profit Organizations" from Vandelay Design (www.vandelaydesign.com)

 Social media is another piece of your communications strategy.
 There are many social media outlets to choose from including Facebook, Twitter, Pinterest, Instagram, and LinkedIn.
 Because of the ease of setting up social media accounts, you may want to go ahead and create your social media accounts while you build your website.
 You can use your Facebook page as your online hub while your website is under development.

 A social media presence serves a different purpose than a website, so ultimately you'll want to have both.
 Social media is a great way to share quick updates and to engage with people interested in your cause.
 In contrast, a website is your permanent home online and a platform to share longer and more substantive content.

-Another difference between social media and a website is that you own and control the content on your website, whereas the social media company controls your content once you post it through their service.
+Another difference between social media and a website is content ownership.
+You own and control the content you post on your website.
+In contrast, the social media company controls your content once you post it through their service.

 In choosing a social media outlet, you'll want to confirm that there is a good match between the kind of content you intend to post and the social media outlets you've chosen.
 For example, if you think you'll primarily be posting links to articles, LinkedIn or Facebook might be your best options.
 If you see yourself mostly posting photos from the Web along with ones you've taken yourself, Instagram and Pinterest would be the better choices.

 Another factor you'll want to consider as you create a communications strategy is how often you'll (realistically!) be able to post new content.